Too Late the Hero (film): Shooting

-The bulk of the film was made on Boracay Island in the Philippines by the same crew and using many of the same sets as Jack Starrett's The Losers.
+The bulk of the film was made on Boracay Island in the Philippines, by the same crew and using many of the same sets as Jack Starrett's The Losers.
 The opening and closing segments were filmed outside the Subic Bay Naval Base using sailors and American civilians as extras.

 During filming, Robertson found out he won the Best Actor Oscar for Charly.
-He had not insisted contractually that he could return for the Oscar ceremony so Frank Sinatra accepted it for him.
+He had not insisted contractually that he could return for the Oscar ceremony, so Frank Sinatra accepted it for him.
 "There was no flap", he said later.
-"If the absence was anybody's fault it was my own.": He complained a year later, that it only would have taken two days out of the production schedule and that he had offered to pay production costs but was refused as "a matter of ego".
+"If the absence was anybody's fault it was my own."
+He complained a year later that it would have taken only two days out of the production schedule, and that he had offered to pay production costs but was refused as "a matter of ego".

-Aldrich was requested to film two separate endings for the American and British audiences, one with Robertson surviving.
+It was requested that Aldrich film two separate endings for the American and British audiences, one with Robertson surviving.

 Filming finished by April 1969.
-Relations between Aldrich and Robertson deteriorated so much that Aldrich reportedly left the film early leaving Oscar Rudolph to finish it.
-However, in June 1969 Aldrich attended a presentation at Aldrich's studios in Los Angeles where a plaque in Robertson's name was unveiled.
+Relations between Aldrich and Robertson deteriorated so much that Aldrich reportedly left the film early, leaving Oscar Rudolph to finish it.
+However, in June 1969, Aldrich attended a presentation at Aldrich's studios in Los Angeles, where a plaque in Robertson's name was unveiled.

-Aldrich later said if Robertson's character had been played "as I wanted it" his character "would have won, even though he is killed and Michael Caine lives."
+Aldrich later said if Robertson's character had been played "as I wanted it", his character "would have won, even though he is killed and Michael Caine lives".

-Shortly after filming Robertson optioned the rights to Death of a Legend, the story of Blanche Walker Jurika, executed for fighting the Japanese in World War II.
+Shortly after filming, Robertson optioned the rights to Death of a Legend, the story of Blanche Walker Jurika, executed for fighting the Japanese in World War II.
 He optioned them from Michael Parsons, who was in the cast.
 Parsons was arrested for possession of hashish in May 1969.